-- The practice manager must ensure they inform the Medicines Management Team at ICB promptly when an NMP leaves the employment at the practice so that they can be de-registered from the practice prescribers with NHSBSA.
-This will prevent inappropriate prescription charges being made to the leaving practice - The Medicines Management Team will forward a completed Non-Medical Prescriber Leaving a GP Practice or Cost Centre form to NHS BSA. - The BSA takes 3 to 4 working days to process requests.
+• The practice manager must ensure they inform the Medicines Management Team at ICB promptly when an NMP leaves the employment at the practice so that they can be de-registered from the practice prescribers with NHSBSA.
+This will prevent inappropriate prescription charges being made to the leaving practice

+• The Medicines Management Team will forward a completed Non-Medical Prescriber Leaving a GP Practice or Cost Centre form to NHS BSA.